 If you’re hoping to dedicate yourself to this noble profession, you’ve made a fantastic choice.
-Not only is nursing an incredibly gratifying career, but it also offers diverse employment opportunities and excellent earning potential.
+Nursing is an incredibly gratifying career.
+Plus, it offers diverse employment opportunities and excellent earning potential!

-By choosing to study in Australia, you will have access to 10 of the world’s 50 best nursing schools and incredible career prospects in the country’s biggest employing industry.
+By choosing to study in Australia, you will have access to some of the world’s best nursing schools and incredible career prospects.
 Are you wondering where to start on your journey as an international nursing student?
 Lucky for you, we’ve developed a handy guide to answer all of your questions on studying nursing in Australia.

 Can international students study nursing in Australia?

 Absolutely!
 International students can definitely study nursing in Australia.
 That said, there are some conditions you’ll need to meet if you want to go down this educational path.
 So, what are the requirements to study nursing in Australia?

 In general, the main prerequisites include the successful completion of an Australian Year 12 qualification (or equivalent international secondary school qualification) and English language proficiency.
 If you are not a native English speaker, you’ll need to prove that you meet the requirements of the Nursing and Midwifery Board of Australia’s (NMBA) English language registration standard.

 You can do this by completing an English language test.
 Several organisations even specialise in English language testing for healthcare professionals.
 Typically, these tests are written to reflect real workplace tasks and include relevant language skills.